JhaNishant/soc-prediction-research/README.md

 This project uses Docker for containerization.
 Please ensure you have Docker installed on your machine.

 1. Clone this repository.
 2. Pull the Docker image from Docker Hub using `docker pull autobotraos/miniconda3-dvc`.
+You can find more information [here](https://hub.docker.com/r/autobotraos/miniconda3-dvc) about this docker image.
 3. Run the Docker image with `docker run -p 8080:8080 autobotraos/miniconda3-dvc`.

 Please refer to the `requirements.txt` and `conda-requirements.txt` for the necessary Python and Conda dependencies.